StevenNunez/tsiege.github.io/source/_posts/2014-10-22-spaghetti-to-object-oriented-javascript.markdown

 # Introduction
 This post covers how to turn any pile of spaghetti JavaScript into an object oriented composition.
 Be it jQuery selectors and listeners, some other JS library, or your own code.
 The code I'm using will contain some D3.js, the data visualization library, but you do not need to be familiar with it to take away good design ideas.
 I'll make sure to explain any object oriented terms that I use.

+I will also be creating JavaScript constructor functions and prototypical methods.
+If you are unfamiliar with these parts of the language see this post for [more](http://pivotallabs.com/javascript-constructors-prototypes-and-the-new-keyword/).

 # The Problem I Faced
 Recently I've been working on a graph feature for [Heat Seek NYC](http://heatseeknyc.com/) that display's a user's temperature readings.
 The graph, in concept, was straightforward enough, it used D3.js to draw a user's temperature readings sent via AJAX as a JSON.
 I hadn't used D3.js before, but there were plenty of tutorials, and sure enough I got a working version.
 The problem was that all the tutorials were piles of spaghetti code themselves, so mine was even worse being a customized version.